Frequently Asked Questions

 How do I determine the number of banked AFV credits to apply to ensure compliance with the fleet's annual AFV-acquisition requirements?

 The annual reporting tool calculates banked AFV credits for you.
-If you choose not to use this simple tool, subtract from your fleet's AFV-acquisition requirements the sum total of the light-duty AFVs acquired and the number of AFV (and biodiesel fuel use) credits earned by the fleet during the model year (e.g., through the acquisition of non-AFV electric vehicles).
+If you choose not to use this simple tool, subtract from your fleet's AFV-acquisition requirements the sum total of the light-duty AFVs acquired and the number of AFV, biodiesel fuel use, and investment credits earned by the fleet during the model year (e.g., through the acquisition of non-AFV electric vehicles).
 The result is the AFV-acquisition shortfall and thus how many banked AFV credits should be applied to ensure compliance.

 How do AFV credits for vehicles with a GVWR of more than 8,500 pounds work, and how may these AFV credits be applied?